 H. Print Bed

 This is where objects are printed.
-Heated beds are best to prevent warping when printing with ABS.
-Non-heated beds work best with PLA (which isn’t as susceptible to warping).
+Heated beds are best to prevent warping when printing with ABS filament.
+Non-heated beds work best with PLA filament (which isn’t as susceptible to warping).
 Check out our guide for bed prep recommendations.

 Leadscrews typically drive movement to the z axis by rotating back and forth.
 They are similar in fashion to threaded rods, but leadscrews are purpose-built to provide more accuracy with less chance of backlash or wobble.